mmoffitt/paprika/README.md

                     [IJCAI 2013] Subset Selection of Search Heuristics.pdf ...

-You'll also want to install [PDFtk](http://www.pdflabs.com/tools/pdftk-server/) so that you Paprika can read/write metadata in later steps.
+You'll also want to install [PDFtk](http://www.pdflabs.com/tools/pdftk-server/) so that Paprika can read/write metadata in later steps.

 Building the Index
 ------------------